-Without cloud computing, Shipping Companies would now be in even deeper trouble.
+Without cloud computing, you would now be in even deeper trouble.

 Without cloud computing, businesses would now be in even deeper trouble.